-Steps to make good on a defaulted student loan and wonders how to go about rehabilitating it.
+A reader wants to make good on a defaulted student loan and wonders how to go about rehabilitating it.

 Dear Opening Credits,